 İstenen sayfanın yerel versiyonuna yönlendirildiniz

-In contrast to other adsorbable organically bound halogens (i.e., AOCl, AOBr, and AOI), it is crucial for the determination of AOF that the samples have a neutral pH to avoid absorption of inorganic fluorine.
-Therefore, the samples were prepared by adding 0.5 mL of a 2 mol/L sodium nitrate solution to 100 mL sample.
-The adsorption of organofluorine was achieved on activated carbon as an automated sample preparation step (APU sim, Analytik Jena).
-Automation makes it a standardized preparation method with excellent repeatability and a high sample throughput.
-In short, two carbon cartridges connected in series are flushed with 100 mL sample with a flow rate of 3 mL/min.
+Organofluorine adsorption was achieved on activated carbon as an automated sample preparation step (APU sim, Analytik Jena).
+Automation standardizes the preparation method resulting in excellent repeatability and allows for a high sample throughput.
+In this step, two carbon cartridges connected in series are flushed with 100 mL sample with a flow rate of 3 mL/min.
 After adsorption, the two carbon cartridges are washed with 25 mL of a 0.01 mol/L sodium nitrate solution at a flow rate of 3 mL/min.
 After finishing the sample preparation, the complete content of the two cartridges is transferred into two separate ceramic boats for analysis by CIC.

 The activated carbon containing all adsorbable organically bound fluorine is analyzed by pyrohydrolytic combustion.
 The CIC system consists of an autosampler for solid samples, a combustion module, an absorber module, and an ion chromatograph (IC) (Figure 1).

 Figure 1.
-Combustion IC setup consisting of a 930 Compact IC flex (2.930.2560), a 920 Absorber Module (2.920.0010), a Combustion Module (Oven + ABD, 2.136.0700), and a MMS 5000 Autosampler (2.136.0800) configured for solid samples (6.7302.000).
+Combustion IC setup consisting of a 930 Compact IC flex (2.930.2560), a 920 Absorber Module (2.920.0010), a Combustion Module (Oven + ABD, 2.136.0700), and an MMS 5000 Autosampler (2.136.0800) configured for solid samples (6.7302.000).

-The separation of fluoride (retention time 6.2 minutes) from other halogens is achieved on a Metrosep A Supp 5 - 250/4.0 column in combination with the A Supp 5 Guard/4.0 (Figure 2).
+The separation of fluoride (retention time 6.2 minutes) from other halogens is achieved on a Metrosep A Supp 5 - 250/4.0 separation column in combination with the A Supp 5 Guard/4.0 (Figure 2).

 Automated eluent production with the 941 Eluent Production Module enables continuous and almost unattended operation of the CIC, increasing the overall performance and analysis efficiency.

-The method detection limit and the method performance were checked with standardized reference materials (4-fluorobenzoic acid) and blanks (ultrapure water) prepared in the same way as the samples and analyzed for their AOF content.
+The method detection limit and the method performance were checked with standardized reference materials (4-fluorobenzoic acid) and blanks (ultrapure water), prepared in the same way as the samples and analyzed for their AOF content.

 Figure 2.
 Chromatograms for a wastewater sample.
 An AOF concentration of 7.85 μg/L was found on the first carbon column and 1.46 μg/L on the second carbon column.
 This adds up to a total AOF concentration of 9.31 μg/L for this sample.
 This is the result after blank subtraction.
 The respective AOF blanks are also shown in grey.